As the date for the opening of STP applications draws ever closer I’ve had emails asking for advice from several people hoping to apply.

 When I found out about the STP, I knew I wanted to do bioinformatics and this is something I think I’ve taken for granted.
 Much like choosing your university course, if you’re not 100% sure what you want to study, all the different options can seem overwhelming.
 Yes- you’re unlikely to pick Medical Physics if you studied biomedical sciences, and vice-versa, but there are still plenty of different specialisms to choose from that might interest you.
 So today’s STP application advice session will be focussed on the things you might want to consider when choosing which STP specialism to apply for.

 If you don’t know all the different specialisms that are available check out this link, where they’re all listed.
-We’ve been getting trainees in different specialisms to write about their fields on this blog too, so if you think you might be interested in one of these specialisms, it’s definitely worth checking out these posts:
+We’ve been getting trainees in different specialisms to write about their fields on this blog too, so if you think you might be interested in one of these specialisms, it’s definitely worth checking out these posts or go to the specialism post on the menu:

 And we’re planning on adding more ASAP!